-As noted in Chapter 1.
-The current population of River peights approximately 2,291.
-Should growth continue at the projected rate of 1.3% per year.
-River Heights will add approximately 30 people per year increasing the population by 149 to approximately 2,440 by the year 2025.
+As noted in Chapter 1, the current population of River Heights, as of 2020 was 2,156.
+Should growth continue at the projected rate of 1.3% per year, River Heights will add approximately 30 people per year increasing the population by 149 to approximately 2440 by the year 2025.
 Based on an average household size of 3.19 individuals (as per current population estimates) this equates to an increase of approximately 47 new households by the year 2025.
 Approximately 27% of households within River Heights earn below 80% of the Area Median Income.
 Assuming that new households have the same income distribution and household size as the current population, at least 13 additional housing units should be affordable to low and moderate-income households by the year 2025.